1 What and why?

 Whereas pseudo-science mostly serves someone’s preferences, actual science crucially depends on good data, the correct application of sound methods, and a fair evaluation of the evidence.
 As any of these components is prone to errors, scientists also struggle with conflicting evidence and can only aspire towards an ideal of neutrality (while any hypothesis builds upon assumptions).
 While there are substantial disagreements within science, these disagreements pre-suppose a wide consensus on what counts as evidence and which methods are suitable to settle controversies.
 Thus, we must not confuse scientific disputes with the parody of science orchestrated by people with an agenda for sowing disorder or promoting their own (often commercial, ideological, or political) interests.

-A useful technical term for the masquerade of science and “findings” based on biased evidence accumulation is bullshit (BS, see Frankfurt, 2009, for a definition).
-Beyond its illustrative potential, a core aspect of BS is its blatant lack of concern for truth and the integrity of finding out the truth.
-Essentially, a person or institution shoveling BS cares less about the validity of the evidence and a sound methodology than for the promotion of their preferences and the effects of their statements.
+A useful technical term for the masquerade of science and “findings” based on biased evidence accumulation is bullshit (BS, see Frankfurt, 2009, for a discussion).
+Beyond its illustrative potential, a core aspect of BS is its blatant lack of concern for truth or finding out the truth.
+Essentially, a person or institution serving BS cares less about sound methodology or the validity of evidence than for promoting their own goals, preferences, and the effects of their statements.
+BS is typically both fake and phony — it fakes something by not providing helpful answers and is phony by aiming to conceal this shortcoming.)
 Unfortunately, polluting our world with BS is far easier than cleaning up the mess — a fact that has been elevated to the status of a principle (see Bergstrom & West, 2021, p.
 11):

-The amount of entergy needed to refute bullshit
+The amount of energy needed to refute bullshit

 is an order of magnitude bigger than [that needed] to produce it.